 Adoptive Cell Therapy:

 Adoptive cell therapy, including CAR-T cell therapy, involves genetically modifying autologous T cells to target and destroy cancer cells.
-This personalized approach has shown promising results in treating hematologic malignancies like leukemia and lymphoma, albeit with considerations for potential adverse effects such as cytokine release syndrome.
+This personalized approach has shown promising results in treating hematologic malignancies like leukaemia and lymphoma, albeit with considerations for potential adverse effects such as cytokine release syndrome.

 Stem Cell Transplantation:

 Hematopoietic stem cell transplantation (HSCT) stands as a cornerstone in cancer treatment, offering a cure for various hematologic diseases.
-This procedure involves replacing diseased blood stem cells with healthy ones from a compatible donor, providing a curative option for conditions like leukemia and lymphoma.
+This procedure involves replacing diseased blood stem cells with healthy ones from a compatible donor, providing a curative option for conditions like leukaemia and lymphoma.

 Navigating Immunotherapy and Stem Cell Transplantation: